The Mighty Don't Kneel: Zack Sabre Jr.'s leadership (2023–present)

-Championship reigns (2025–present)

-At Wrestle Kingdom 19 on January 4, 2025, Ichiban Sweet Boys (Fujita and Eagles) defeated defending Champions Intergalactic Jet Setters (Kushida and Kevin Knight), Catch 2/2 (TJP and Francesco Akira), and Bullet Club War Dogs (Clark Connors and Drilla Moloney) in a four-way Tokyo Terror ladder match.
+At Wrestle Kingdom 19 on January 4, 2025, Ichiban Sweet Boys (Fujita and Eagles) won the Jr. Heavyweight Tag Team championship in a four-way Tokyo Terror ladder match.
 On February 11, 2025 at The New Beginning in Osaka, Sabre Jr. lost the IWGP World Heavyweight Championship to Hirooki Goto.
 On April 29 at Hizen no Kuni, Ichiban Sweet Boys lost the IWGP Junior Heavyweight Tag Team Championship to Spiritech (Master Wato and Yoh).
 On June 1, 2025, Fujita defeated Yoh in the final of the Best of the Super Juniors, earning an IWGP Junior Heavyweight Championship match against El Desperado.
 At Tanahashi Jam on June 29, 2025, Sabre regained the IWGP World Heavyweight Championship from Goto.
 On July 6 at New Japan Soul: Night 9, Fujita lost the IWGP Junior Heavyweight Championship match to El Desperado.
-From July 21, 2025 till August 18, 2025, Oiwa and Sabre Jr. both participated in G1 Climax 35 (A and B Block respectively), with Oiwa failing to advance out of his block with a record of 4–5, while Sabre Jr. won his block with a 7–2 record and advanced directly to the semifinals, where he lost to Konosuke Takeshita.
+From 21 July 2025 to 18 August 2025, Oiwa and Sabre Jr. both participated in G1 Climax 35 (A and B Block respectively), with Oiwa failing to advance out of his block with a record of 4–5, while Sabre Jr. won his block with a 7–2 record and advanced directly to the semifinals, where he lost to Konosuke Takeshita.
+From 23 October to 1 November, Fujita and Eagles participated in the 2025 Super Junior Tag League, finishing second on tiebreak in Block B with 8 points; 4–1 and failing to advance to the finals.
+At the end of the year, the team of Sabre and Oiwa won the 2025 World Tag League when they defeated Gabe Kidd and Yota Tsuji in the finals.